jilljenn/las2017/notes.md

 Measure of learning: block repertoire (~ vocabulary).

 Main advantage: localization may save users that might not learn code at all.

+## Teaching Students to Recognize and Implement Good Coding Style

+They built AutoStyle, a tutor that automatically generates hints and feedback regarding the style of Python code.

+Goal: Optimize readability of the reviewers.

+Goal of the research: see if multiple-choice questions / hints can help acquire good style.

+- Use of built-in functions
+- Avoid unnecessary control structures

+Metrics: ABC Score (Assignment, Branch, Conditional)

+- We want to avoid that students code in FORTRAN.
+At least they should learn some idioms.
+The question is: Is that medium skill learnable?

+<blockquote class="twitter-tweet" data-lang="fr"><p lang="en" dir="ltr">How to teach writing code at scale?
+Commenting, coding styles... how to assess those skills? <a href="https://twitter.com/hashtag/las17ed?src=hash">#las17ed</a> <a href="https://t.co/YIflBhtzBN">pic.twitter.com/YIflBhtzBN</a></p>&mdash; Ella Hamonic (@Ella_Hmc) <a href="https://twitter.com/Ella_Hmc/status/855115095281725440">20 avril 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Detecting Diligence with Online Behaviors on Intelligent Tutoring Systems